A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-In Fig.~\ref{asy_ma_vs_eq_ma}, we show how AWMA performs as opposed to the CWMA.
-We observe that at Stage 1 with no attacks, both schemes preserve a high trust value, but when attacks start from the $101$-st time slot for the next $50$ slots, AWMA ensures that the cumulative dependability score is decreased more rapidly and preserves a low value.
-On the other hand, CWMA is slow to react due to the adversary having behaved well in the first 100 slots.
-This happens because once the current value in a slot is less than 0, the proposed AWMA model forgets the previous high reputation through a very low value $1-\chi_{b_{max}}=0.001$ and expresses extremely high weight $\chi_{b_{max}}=0.999$ to the current values from the 101th time slot, thus causing the cumulative trust at stage 2 to decrease rapidly.
-Even at the end of Stage 5, when attacks have ceased for the last 200 slots, we see that the dependability score given by the asymmetric average is low enough to reflect the adversary's malicious attacks, while the equal weighted moving average fails to capture this outcome because the off-on attack ratio is $2:1$, i.e., more slots with no attacks.
-This happens because previous cumulative trust of less than 0 (selected $\Gamma_{on_off}$) at the end of Stage 2 is given a very high weight compared to current honest behavior.
-It prevents the trust values to improve even during honest behavior.
+In Figure~\ref{asy_ma_vs_eq_ma}, we show how AWMA outperforms CWMA.
+We observe that at Stage 1 with no attacks (Off mode), both schemes preserve a high trust score.
+However, when the attack period starts (On mode), from the $101^{th}$ time slot until the next $50$ time slots, AWMA ensures that the cumulative moving average (trust score) is decreased more rapidly and preserves a low value.
+On the other hand, CWMA slowly reacts to attack because of the good behavior of adversary during the first $100$ time slots.
+AWMA quickly reacts to attack because once the current weighted trust score ($w_{di}(t)$) drops below zero, it forgets about previous high trust scores ($w_{di}^{mavg(t-1)}$) by using a very small weight ($1-\chi_{b_{max}}=0.001$) for previous trust scores and assigning an extremely high weight ($\chi_{b_{max}}=0.999$) to the current weighted trust score.
+This aspect happens at the beginning of $101^{th}$ and $251^{th}$ time slots in Figure~\ref{asy_ma_vs_eq_ma}.
+During recovery phase in Stage 3 and Stage 5 that adversary starts to behave good after an attack, trust score starts increasing in both AWMA and CWMA.
+However, AWMA does not quickly recover the trust score and takes into account historical malicious behavior.
+This impact is to the extent that at the end of Stage 5 that attacks have stopped for the last 200 slots, the trust score is still low enough to reflect the adversary's historical malicious behavior.
+On the contrary, the cumulative weighted moving average (CWMA) fails to capture the short-term attacks for future decisions.
+This behavioral difference occurs because in AWMA, previous cumulative moving average of less than $0$ (selected $\Gamma_{on-off}$) is given a higher weight compared to current honest behavior which prevents the trust score to improve very fast during honest behavior.